JiaLong0209/google-translate-keyboard-shortcuts/README.md

 * Alt + Shift + O = switch to right lang3
 * ` (Grave accent) = focus the input text

-(If it doesn't work on firefox, you can give the "Access your data for all websites" permission to make it work.)
+(If it doesn't work on Firefox, you can give the "Access your data for all websites" permission to make it work.)